Insurance for Home-Based Businesses

 Professional liability insurance

-This policy covers lawsuits related to work performance, such as a dissatisfied bride suing a wedding planner for a mistake.
+This policy covers lawsuits related to the quality of your professional services, such as a bride suing a wedding planner for a mistake.
 It's also called errors and omissions insurance (E&O).

 BEST FOR